-All security auditing capabilities of the CA, CSA, Administration Workstations (AW), and RA operating system and the CA, CSA, and RA applications required by this CP shall be enabled.
+All security auditing capabilities of the CA, KED, DDS, CSA, Administration Workstations (AW), and RA and KRA operating systems and the CA, KED, DDS, CSA, RA and KRA applications required by this CP shall be enabled during installation and remain enabled during operation.
 As a result, most of the events identified in the table shall be automatically recorded.
 At a minimum, each audit record shall include the following (either recorded automatically or manually for each auditable event):